 1. Enhanced sense of achievement, self-worth and accomplishment.
 People who work with their hands see straight away how their work changes the objects and interacts with the environment.
 Whether you are knitting a sweater for your loved one and you see how the pieces come together, or you are working in the garden, changing your environment, you can see immediate results.
 This gives you a sense of control.
 When you make things work and fix something broken, you feel more capable and your self-esteem goes up.

-2. The pleasure to craft and create useful things.
 For instance, when you knit, you can do everything – clothing, accessories, cloths, afghans, etc. Not only you get to see instant results, but you can start using your creations and benefit from them.

 3. Learning new things.
 Again, when you knit, for example, there will always be a new knot, you will be eager to learn and apply.
 When you cook, there will always be a new recipe that will tempt you.
 When you are skilful, you can have the freedom to explore, learn and experiment.